christinaheinze/loco-lib/index.md

 layout: dis_template
 ---

-NOTE: THIS PAGE IS STILL UNDER DEVELOPMENT AND THE SOFTWARE HAS NOT BEEN PUBLISHED

 # Problem setting

 Given a data matrix \\( \mathbf{X} \in \mathbb{R}^{n\times p} \\) and response \\( \mathbf{y} \in \mathbb{R}^n \\), LOCO is a LOw-COmmunication distributed algorithm for \\( \ell_2 \\) - penalised convex estimation problems of the form